nickperkins/nickperkins.au/content/article/interactive-ai-copilot-training.md

 ## Best Practices and Lessons Learned

-### Designing Your Instructions
+Designing Your Instructions

-Be specific, include examples, define personality, and plan interaction flows.
+* Be specific in your instructions—clearly outline what the AI should do at each step.
+* Include concrete examples to illustrate concepts and guide learners through tasks.
+* Define the AI tutor’s personality and plan out interaction flows to ensure a consistent, engaging experience.

-### Structuring Your Content
+Structuring Your Content

-Ensure logical progression, bite-sized topics, clear triggers, and reference materials.
+* Break content into bite-sized, logically ordered topics
+* Define clear triggers and instructions
+* Include reference materials and quick links

-### User Experience Tips
+User Experience Tips

-Set expectations, provide navigation, enable flexibility, and gather feedback.
+* Set clear expectations
+* Provide intuitive navigation
+* Enable flexibility and gather feedback

 ## Conclusion: The Future of Technical Training